 Symvan Technology EIS Fund

-The Symvan Technology EIS Fund offers investors exposure to early-stage technology businesses which are potentially disruptive in their sector and have high-growth potential.
-Symvan has a particular focus on ‘post-seed’ financing, where companies have already raised early-stage funding and have now grown too large for angel investors, but too small for lower/mid-market funds.
+The Symvan Technology EIS Fund offers investors exposure to early-stage technology businesses that are potentially disruptive in their sector and have high growth potential.
+It benefits from being able to make follow on investments in companies that have achieved success from incubation within Symvan’s earlier SEIS funds.

-- Exposure to early-stage technology companies which fit into the ‘equity gap’ requiring between £250,000 to £2 million
+- Exposure to early-stage technology companies which fit into the ‘equity gap’ of £250,000–£2 million

-- Investment selection puts strong emphasis on management teams
+- Investment selection puts strong emphasis on competent management teams

 - Collaborative approach with technology incubators, including Microsoft